 Ensure your SIM card and phone are 4G-compatible

 Even with all the fixes on this page, your phone still won’t show 4G or LTE if your SIM card and phone hardware are not 4G-compatible.
 You may not need to worry about this even your phone and SIM cards work on a 4G network before.
 But if you just got a new SIM card or phone, it's worth checking.

 Though most modern phones are built with 4G (and 5G) chips, some entry-level devices feature only 3G networks to save cost.
 Even so, if you have an old SIM card that has not been upgraded to 4G, your phone won't so 4G.

-Additionally, if you have a dual-SIM phone, you may need to check the SIM slot you’re using supports 4G.
+Additionally, if you have a dual-SIM phone, you may need to check if the SIM slot you’re using supports 4G.
 Some phones are only capable of 4G networks in the first SIM slot.